 If you are breastfeeding and keep getting mastitis, it might be due to problems with positioning and attaching.

 If you have any breastfeeding problems, it's important to ask for help from a midwife, health visitor or a breastfeeding specialist as soon as possible.

 Causes of mastitis

 Mastitis is common in breastfeeding women as it can be caused by a build-up of milk.

 Women who are not breastfeeding can also get mastitis, as can men.
-This can happen due to:
+This can be caused by:

 - smoking – toxins found in tobacco can damage breast tissue

-- damage to the nipple, such as a piercing or skin condition like eczema
+- damage to the nipple, such as a piercing or skin condition such as eczema

-- having a weak immune system due to a health condition like diabetes
+- having a weakened immune system due to a health condition such as diabetes

 - shaving or plucking hairs from around your nipples